+Hybrid Petrol-electric Sales

+2017

+[Jan-Aug]

+42,257

+% Change 25.1%

+Outside of London, 15 local authorities in England have been allocated Government funding to develop LEZ projects

-% Change 25.1% Making the decisions: who is in charge and what is influencing policy?
+Making the decisions: who is in charge and what is influencing policy?

-The return of the fleet manager For those fleets who have already adopted Alternatively-Fuelled Vehicles (AFVs), or are thinking about it, the fleet manager is integral to the process, with other specialist roles far less influential than they might usually be.
-In 41% of the businesses questioned. a fleet manger was involved in the process, while HR (4%), procurement (13%) and finance (14%) were far less numerously represented as a whole.
+The return of the fleet manager

+For those fleets who have already adopted Alternatively-Fuelled Vehicles (AFVs), or are thinking about it, the fleet manager is integral to the process, with other specialist roles far less influential than they might usually be.

+In 41% of the businesses questioned, a fleet manger was involved in the process, while HR (4%), procurement (13%) and finance (14%) were far less numerously represented as a whole.
 The need to tie together various aspects; charging infrastructure, cost analysis, the specific requirements of sourcing the right vehicle and technology, employee consultation, and overwatch across departments means a fleet manager is often integral to AFV introduction and operation.

 External Influences

 Employees are not the principle agents for change when it comes to AFV introduction.
 Indeed, it seems across the board in fleets of all sizes that there is little pressure from drivers for such vehicles.
-Only 8% of those businesses guestioned said that driver demand for AFVs was the biggest influence in greater uptake, and of even less import were clients, with just 1% of new business tenders and contracts demanding AFVs as part of the deal.
+Only 8% of those businesses questioned said that driver demand for AFVs was the biggest influence in greater uptake, and of even less import were clients, with just 1% of new business tenders and contracts demanding AFVs as part of the deal.

 Instead, the biggest factor was the introduction of clean air and low emission zones, and a third of respondents citing this as the main influence, with nearly half (48%) saying they currently operate within at least one of these potential zones.
-Despite the fact that historically clean air zones have tended to focus on commercial vehicles and had little effect on business cars, due to the generally number one factor.
+Despite the fact that historically clean air zones have tended to focus on commercial vehicles and had little effect on business cars, due to the generally modern emission reduction technology inherent in company car fleets, the influence of clean air and low emission zones in the future was equally of weight across all sectors, whether it be small car fleets (29%), large (31%), small LCV (26%) or large commercial fleets (41%).